submitted by Kytherian Biographies Project on 24.09.2011

 Dr Notaras never forgot his Australian citizenship and was grateful to the Australian people for his university education.
-As a form of appreciation, he funded a million dollar scholarship in perpetuity in colorectal surgery, the Mitchell J Notaras Fellowship in Colorectal Surgery.pdf.
-The Fellowship was inaugurated at a ceremony held at Sydney University in 2004.
+As a form of appreciation, he funded a million dollar scholarship in perpetuity in colorectal surgery.
 The Fellowship is both a generous gift to further expertise in this medical area within Australia, and a benefit to the community at large.
 It provides an opportunity for aspiring young Australian surgeons to spend three years involved in colorectal clinical work at Royal Prince Alfred Hospital, colorectal research, and a period of one year abroad at a centre of excellence.
-See, the Colorectal Surgical Society of Australia and New Zealand, Triennial Report.
-TriennialReport09.pdf

-Dr Lorna Martin McPhail, his first wife, predeceased him.
-Dr Notaras is survived by his three daughters from his first marriage, Fiona, Nicola and Lorna.
-Also by his second wife, Bente Fasmer Notaras, and their two sons Anthony and James, his six grand children, and his siblings, Angelo, Irene, John and Betty.
+Dr Notaras is survived by his three daughters Fiona, Nicola and Lorna by his late first wife Dr Lorna McPhail, his wife Bente Fasmer Notaras and their two sons Anthony and James, his six grand children, and his siblings, Angelo, Irene, John and Betty.